-As you can see this search box is much more useful than the standard Google search box and can really let you narrow your search to only relevant websites.
-Notice the language option, that function could rally be useful in a Spanish class to get students to find articles written in a language such as Spanish.
-This brings us to another useful google app for the classroom.
+As you can see this search box is much more useful than the standard Google search box and can let you narrow your search to only relevant websites.
+Notice the language option; that function could be helpful in a Spanish class to get students to find articles written in a language such as Spanish.
+This brings us to another useful Google app for the classroom.

 Google Translate – Google translate has single handly made the world a smaller place.
 Students are no longer constrained by information that may not be available in their native language but can consume information in almost 100 different languages.
 Now while not all languages translated with Google translate will be 100 percent accurate its is pretty good.
 You could create an assignment where your students search for a specific topic in another language and then use translate to convert to English or convert from English.
 Then have the assignment for the student to correct any errors.
 There are a hundred other ways you could use Google Translate in your classroom, it just requires a little imagination.

 Google Earth – Google Earth is probably one of the coolest applications to come out of Google labs.
 There is really no explanation needed on how to use, Google earth in a classroom.
 You can search by latitude or by city, country and a slew of keywords.
 You can literally bring the globe to your students with a click of the mouse.
 I’ve personally spent hours searching around the world and then zooming in to see what a particular part of the world may look like.
 For example, take a look at the Google earth image of the Great Pyramid below.
 In just a couple of minutes, we have a real picture of this beautiful landmark and also have thumbnails to expand our search to other landmarks on the Gaza plateau.